CS682-S22/dsd-final-project-NilimaJha/readme.md

 ##*A version of BitTorrent*##

-I will be developing a distributed leaderless peer-to-peer file-sharing system for this project.
+I will be developing a distributed leaderless host-to-host file-sharing system for this project.
 The idea for this project is derived from BitTorrent, which is available for concurrently sharing files among peers.

 ###**Components:**###

 *1. Tracker node:*  There will be one Tracker node.
 It will have the information of all the available peers and the file stored at them, along with other file-related data.
 *2. Peers:* There will be multiple Peers in this system.
-Each peer node will be involved in downloading and uploading the file concurrently.
+Each host node will be involved in downloading and uploading the file concurrently.

 ###**Startup:**###